Item Updates

 Create tables with your item updates on your documents.
 Example use case: meeting notes and communication on item level.

-Working with item update tables
+Working with item update template

-Create a table from scratch
+Create a template & table from scratch

 Insert a table in Microsoft Word (or Google Docs).
 Usually, you only need two rows: one for the headings and one for the placeholders.